SOGAMAN14/SGM-Churn-Customer-Analysis-Model/README.md

 # SGM - Customer Churn Analysis Model

-This is an intelligent web application that uses a powerful AI model to analyze customer data from a CSV file, predict customer churn, evaluate model performance, and provide actionable business insights.
+This is an intelligent web application engineered to interpret nuanced analytical prompts via a AI model to analyze customer data from a CSV file, predict customer churn, evaluate model performance, and provide actionable business insights.
 The application presents the analysis in a clean dashboard and includes a feature to download the complete report as a well-formatted PDF document.

 ## Business Problem